With so many retirement planning options out there, it’s easy to get overwhelmed. And you don’t want to make a rush decision, either.

-Before picking one provider, make sure to ask these crucial questions.
+Before picking a provider, make sure to ask these crucial questions.

-1. Do they offer the type of plan you’re looking for?
+1. Do they offer the type of retirement plan you’re looking for?

 From Simplified Employee Pension plans to 401(k)s to defined benefit plans, retirement plans come in many forms.
 Many times a provider will offer more than one type of plan.
 At this point you should’ve already decided what type of plan best suits your company.
 You should only contact providers who support that type of plan.
 If you call providers aimlessly, you might get locked into a plan that’s a complete mismatch for your employees, budget and business.

-2. Is this plan designed to support your company size?
+2. Is this plan designed to support your company’s size?